geotrellis/geotrellis-workshop-notebooks/README.md

 docker build -t geotrellis-almond docker docker run --rm -it -p 8888:8888 -p 4040:4040 geotrellis-almond
 ```

+Alternatively, you can simply use the script `run.sh`

 If you are using your local ports 8888 or 4040, adjust the `-p` arguments to the above to be, e.g., `-p 9999:8888` to redirect the container's internal port 8888 to your local machine's port 9999.

 Upon running the above, a Jupyter splash screen will display in the terminal, and somewhere in that text, you will see a URL of the form